Soul Eater: Drama CD

-A drama CD was released on August 31, 2005 by Square Enix titled Soul Eater (Vol. 1): Special Social Studies Field Trip (ソウルイーター(Vol.1)特別社会科見学, Sōru Ītā (Vol. 1) Tokubetsu Shakaika Kengaku).
+A drama CD was released on August 31, 2005, by Square Enix titled Soul Eater (Vol. 1): Special Social Studies Field Trip (ソウルイーター(Vol.1)特別社会科見学, Sōru Ītā (Vol. 1) Tokubetsu Shakaika Kengaku).
 The CD came bundled with an art book and a script of the CD dialogue.
 Of the cast used for the drama CD, only Black Star's voice actress Yumiko Kobayashi was retained for the anime voice cast.

 Anime

 A 51-episode anime adaptation was directed by Takuya Igarashi and produced by Bones, Aniplex, Dentsu, Media Factory, and TV Tokyo; Bones and Aniplex were responsible for the animation and music production respectively.
 The scenario writer was Akatsuki Yamatoya who based the anime's story on Ohkubo's original concept.
 Character design was headed by Yoshiyuki Ito, with overall art direction by Norifumi Nakamura.
 The anime's conceptual design was done by Shinji Aramaki.
 The episodes aired on TV Tokyo between April 7, 2008, and March 30, 2009, and two animated specials aired on May 29 and June 1, 2008.
 The series aired in two versions: the regular evening broadcast and a late-night "Soul Eater Late Show" version, which included special footage.
 The dual broadcast of the series was billed as the "world's first evening and late-night resonance broadcast".
 The "resonance" term refers to a story concept in which Maka and her living weapon partner, Soul Eater, achieve maximum power by synchronizing their souls.
 Media Factory collected the episodes in thirteen DVDs, released from August 22, 2008, to August 25, 2009.
 The series was rebroadcast on TV Tokyo, under the title Soul Eater: Repeat Show (ソウルイーター リピートショー, Sōru Ītā Ripīto Shō), on September 30, 2010, featuring new opening and closing themes.
 Media Factory and Kadokawa brought the two previous Blu-ray box sets together into one box set released on February 26, 2014.

 In North America, the anime has been licensed by Funimation, who released the series in four half-season DVD box sets starting with the first volume in February 2010.
-The anime made its North American television debut when it aired on the Funimation Channel on September 6, 2010.
-It also aired on Adult Swim's Toonami block from February 17, 2013.
+The anime made its North American television debut on Funimation Channel in September 2010.
+It later aired on Adult Swim's Toonami programming block from February 17, 2013, to March 16, 2014.